OWASP/glue/README.md

 # Development

 To run the code, run the following from the root directory:
->ruby bin/pipeline <options> target
+>ruby bin/Glue <options> target

 To build a gem, just run:
-gem build pipeline.gemspec
+gem build Glue.gemspec

 # Integration